 Stay tuned as we extend our Roadmap for the Operator software with new features and new plans.
 As always, we'd like to express our appreciation to the community for submitting requests to our support team or providing feedback.
 Thank you!

 - Autosaving Support: Now the game is able to save directly to the cartridge.
-There's no longer a need for the App to ask the user to write the save separately.
+There's no longer a need for the Playback app to ask the user to write the save separately.
 This feature is still in beta and being tested, so it's disabled by default.

 - Automatic Save Backups: In addition to the previous backup system, the emulator now makes backups of your saves before writing to the cartridge as well.
 This is useful in the rare situation in which the emulator crashes, or the device disconnects during gameplay.
 You can manually upload the save back, without losing your progress.
 The software makes backups in the following situations: